-C&O Canal National Historical Park - Georgetown Comprehensive Master Plan
+C&O Canal National Historical Park - Georgetown Canal Plan

 The National Park Service, in partnership with Georgetown Heritage, the District Office of Planning (DCOP) and the Georgetown BID (GBID) is engaged in comprehensive planning and design for revitalizing the one-mile section of the C&O Canal National Historical Park (NHP) in Georgetown.
 In accordance with the National Environmental Policy Act of 1969 (NEPA), the NPS is preparing an Environmental Assessment (EA) to evaluate the potential impacts to the natural and human environment as a result of the action.
 Concurrently, the NPS will conduct consultation under Section 106 of the National Historic Preservation Act of 1966, as amended (NHPA).